Chung Mong-koo: 2007 embezzlement conviction

 community service and a $1 billion donation to charity.

 The trial was seen as "a victory for transparency and rule of law in South Korea", but on August 15, 2008, South Korean President Lee Myung-bak granted him a special pardon to allow Chung to continue to contribute to the development of Hyundai Motor Group as well as the Korean economy.

-Nepotism

-His only son Chung Eui-sun is his "heir apparent", despite his relatively unproven business and leadership skills.
-According to Bloomberg, "no one can assess how Eui Sun will perform when he becomes chairman because his father keeps him on a tight leash".

-Furthermore, in 2011, he was accused of nepotism when Ozen, a bakery cafe whose advisors included his three daughters Sung-yi, Myung-yi, and Yun-yi, set up shop in company buildings.
-Ozen eventually closed in 2012.